vanallenlab/ped_germline_SV/jett_analysis/old/README.md

 # Old Analyses

+These notebooks are my initial attempts at analyzing a few concepts.
+They are being archived because their functionality is better achieved with current notebooks.

+They are as follows:
-These three notebooks are my initial attempts at examining structural variants around specific loci in specific diseases.
+* `pgsvs-{gene}-v2.3`: My initial attempts at examining structural variants around specific loci in specific diseases.
 I have since generalized this entire process to `pgsvs-targeted-gene-preprocessing`.
 Still, I would like to keep these notebooks because they began to address peculiarities of these genes and their analyses that are not well handled by the more general script.
-In particular, the code explored:

-* Joint SV enrichment between EWSR1-FLI1
-* Overlap between MYCN SVs and copy number amplifications
-* Some large deletions around the TERT-ALK locus
+In particular, the code explored: 1.
+Joint SV enrichment between EWSR1-FLI1, 2.
+Overlap between MYCN SVs and copy number amplifications, 3.
+Some large deletions around the TERT-ALK locus.
 None of these--at least in my initial look--ended up yielding anything substantial or interesting.
 But it's likely that I should revisit these notebooks before the project is done and take one last look.
 As a result, I'm storing these notebooks for this purpose here.
 The notebooks also run through the initial preprocessing of SVs and enrichment that is now accomplished by the general script.
+* `pgsvs-neuroblastoma-cwas-rna`: My initial attempt at processing the RNA and doing the CWAS rna analysis.
+Better generalized in `pgsvs-sv-impact-on-rna-generate.ipynb`, which generates the results, and analyzed in `pgsvs-analyze-sv-impact-on-rna-with-categories`